Scaling law of individual urban tour behavior: Discussion

 \section{Discussion}

-In summary, we observed a universal scaling law in urban individual tour behavior: the tour length distribution follows a truncated power-law in Foursquare user check-in data and heavy truck trajectory data.
-To the best of our knowledge, This scaling law has been largely neglected in the existing human mobility literature.
-To reproduce this characteristics, we propose a TTC model according to the scaling law between the terminate probability and the current tour length, as well as a competitive mechanism for choosing new or previously visited locations.
-Our model not only accurately reproduces the empirical tour length distributions observed in four major cities, but also successfully reproduces Heaps' law and Zipf’s law, offering a unified framework for understanding individual human mobility.
+In summary, we observed a universal scaling law of the tour length distribution in two cities.
+To our knowledge, this scaling law has been largely neglected in the literature on human mobility.
+To reproduce these characteristics, we propose a TTC model according to the empirical relationship between the probability of termination and the current tour length, as well as a competitive mechanism for choosing new or previously visited locations.
+We further extend the TTC model by a gravity-based exploration mechanism to capture the influence of spatial factors on individual tour behaviour.
+The extended model not only accurately reproduces the empirical tour length distributions but also successfully reproduces Heaps’ law, Zipf’s law and the distribution of the radius of gyration, offering a unified framework for understanding individual human mobility.